siddharth-bhatnagar/siddharth-bhatnagar/README.md

 ### About me

-- 🌱 I'm an engineer with a strong desire to learn and improve.
+- 🌱 I'm an Engineer with a strong passion for coding.
 - 🔭 I'm currently learning the MERN Stack as well as brushing up my problem solving skills.
 - 🥅 2021 Goals: Contribute to Open Source projects as well as learn new things along the way.
-- ⚡
+- ⚡ Fun Fact: I like learning difficult things.

 ### Languages and Tools: